fcharmy/xml2csv/python/README.md

             {'column name': ['path/to/tag', '@arrtibute_name']},

         Examples:
-            a. if you want the attribute of product tag from above case to be the title, {'title': ['.', '@name']}
+            a. if you want the attribute of item tag from above case to be the title, {'title': ['.', '@name']}

-               '.' represent the current product tag, do not leave it empty '@name' means the attribute name of above tag, which is product tag now put these two in a pair of square bracket
+               '.' represent the current item tag, do not leave it empty '@name' means the attribute name of above tag, which is product tag now put these two in a pair of square bracket